Game Changing ATF Rule On Frames & Receivers Is Now Here!!!

 Frequently Asked Questions

-What is the ATF's new final rule on frames and receivers?
+What is the ATF's final rule on frames and receivers about?

-The ATF's final rule does not mandate serialization for 3D printed firearms intended for personal use or collection.
-It also does not regulate the domestic distribution of CAM/CAD computer files used for 3D printing.
+The ATF's final rule does not mandate the serialization of 3D printed firearms intended for personal use or collection.
+Furthermore, it does not regulate the domestic distribution of the computer-aided design (CAD) files used for 3D printing firearms.

 Related News